Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 The D7 visa allows the applicant to obtain the Residence Permit once in Portugal.

-Also, after residing in Portugal for 5 years, its holder may apply for the Permanent Residence Permit and Portuguese nationality.
+Also, after residing in Portugal for 5 years, its holder may apply for a Permanent Residence Permit and Portuguese nationality.

 To obtain the D7 Visa, it will be necessary to present some information and documents to the Portuguese Consulate.